hesbonangwenyi606/hesbonangwenyi606/README.md

     <td width="33%" valign="top">
       <h3>About</h3>
       <p>
-      Hesbon Angwenyi is a Business Applications Developer and Backend/Full-Stack Engineer working with clients globally.
-He designs and ships production systems across payroll, fintech, CRM, and operations — combining the Zoho ecosystem with modern Node.js/React engineering.
+      Hesbon Angwenyi builds business software for a living — payroll systems, CRM tools, finance workflows, and everything in between.
+He works with clients around the world, mostly using Zoho, but also modern tools like Node.js and React when a project calls for it.
       </p>
     </td>
     <td width="33%" valign="top">